ApelegHQ/ts-hydra-rfc8693/README.md

 exercise caution and ensure the security of your setup when utilising token exchange capabilities.

-This software is not affiliated with or endorsed by ORY or the developers of Ory Hydra.
+This software is not affiliated with or endorsed by Ory or the developers of Ory Hydra.
 It is an independent implementation of RFC 8693 for Ory Hydra and is provided as-is, without any warranties or guarantees of fitness for a particular purpose.